21 Feb Pitching Your Startup to Investors – Simple Hacks You Should Know

 Pitching is one thing that many (first time) founders dread – but cannot avoid.
 You pitch your business every day and to everyone: investors, customers, collaborators, potential employees, and other prospects.
 Your success or failure as a startup founder, in most instances, depends on this singular act: pitching.

 From the experience of helping many entrepreneurs prepare their pitches – and reviewing/judging hundreds of pitches through my work with organizations such as Seedstars World, Adansonia, Impact Hub, among others – below are hacks for pitching your startup to investors.

 Know who you’re pitching to

-Start with why
+Start with why not what

-Simon Sinek’s 2009 Ted Talk argued that inspired leaders and organizations, regardless of size and industry communicate from inside out.
+Simon Sinek’s 2009 Ted Talk argued that inspired leaders and organizations, regardless of size and industry, communicate from inside out.

-“People don’t buy what you do, they buy why you do it.”
-Sinek’s talk is in consonance with research carried out by neuroscientists at the California Institute of Technology (Caltech).
-The team was able to show that reasoning and behavioral control are dependent on different regions of the frontal lobe than the areas called upon when making a decision.
+This analogy is in consonance with research conducted by neuroscientists at the California Institute of Technology (Caltech).
+The team found that reasoning and behavioral control depend on different frontal lobe regions than the areas called upon when deciding.

 Communicate the problem you’re solving and how you solve it